-When Kelsi and Thomas started on the OPD program, their debt was manageable, but the inspiration to “get ahead” of their debt and be financially responsible motivated them to start a new life debt free.
+When Kelsi and Thomas started on the Orderly Payment of Debts (OPD) program, their debt was manageable, but the inspiration to “get ahead” of their debt and be financially responsible motivated them to start a new life debt-free.

 As Kelsi started researching online for suitable resources, she noticed Money Mentors offered services from debt counselling, money coaching to financial literacy, and she knew it was the perfect fit for her financial needs and desire to have a healthy relationship with money.

 “Our debt was never out of hand.
 We just wanted to learn how to deal with our finances before it got to a point where we couldn’t cope or understand how to deal with it.”

 With just under $20,000 of combined debt, the couple met with their debt counsellor to strategize a repayment plan that would help them efficiently pay off the outstanding balance and get out of debt.

 “I remember the first meeting vividly.
 Our counsellor gave it to us in black and white ― there was no beating around the bush.
 She gave us exactly what we needed to hear about our spendings and reassured us that our situation was definitely manageable.
 She made us feel at ease and was awesome at giving us that support!”